genesys/bold360-mobile-docs-android/LiveBoldChatAdvanceAndroid.md

 ### How to configure the created chat
-Some configurations may be applied over the account in order to define aspects of the created chat. _like langauge, prechat form fields values, passing `visitorId` to enable continuation of previous chats, etc.
+Some configurations may be applied over the account in order to define aspects of the created chat.
+Like langauge, prechat form fields values, **passing `visitorId` to enable continuation of previous chats**, etc.
 For that purpose we have the `extraData` on the account `info` member. (see `VisitorDataKeys` for the list of configurable data)

 - How to set chat language: